mendix/docs/content/ats/howtos/ht-version-2/create-extracted-actions-2.md

 ## 4 Next Up

-You now learned how to create extracted actions to make your test cases more maintainable.
 The next how-to is [How to Schedule Test Cases/Test Suites](schedule-testcase-testsuite-2).
 You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.